Frequently Asked Questions (FAQs)

 Financing

 Even with down payment assistance, many people still need a loan to purchase/lease a vehicle.
 DCAP has built a network of vetted, community-based lenders who offer loans capped at 8% interest rate to access DCAP’s lending network, individuals must participate in at least one financial counseling session with one of DCAP’s certified credit-loan counselors.
-For more information about financial counseling and loan support please visit the Consumer Guide.
+For more information about financial counseling and loan support please visit the DCAP Consumer Guide (English Version) / DCAP Consumer Guide (Spanish Version)

 Participants can get financing from a third-party lender, but this financing must have an interest rate below 8% and not exceed $45,000.
 Participants can also purchase/lease the vehicle in cash, without getting a loan, and will be asked to provide a receipt showing the cash payment.